 Snuff is a fine powder made from tobacco, containing nicotine with various other chemicals.
 This page explains why and how it was used in the past, whether it was harmful, how it was sold and how it was kept airtight in snuff boxes, both at home and on the person to be carried around.
 Highlights are the personal recollections.

-I have read about people taking snuff and seen it in period films, but I never saw anyone using it is real life.
-I suppose it was going out of fashion by the time I was born in 1939, and perhaps the austerity during the Second World War had something to do with it - or maybe it was a private activity among older men.
+I did read about people taking snuff and although I saw it in period films, I never saw anyone using it is real life.
+I suppose it was going out of fashion by the time I was born in 1939, and perhaps the austerity during the Second World War had something to do with it - or maybe it was a private activity, normally among older men.

 How snuff was sold

-However, snuff was still sold in tobacconists shops when I was growing up in the 1940s and 50s.
-It looked to me like finely ground tobacco.
-It was either sold in special small tins or and specially weighed out for each customer and packaged in twirls of paper with the maker's name printed on, like in the photo.
+It was either sold in special small tins or and weighed out for each customer and packaged in twirls of paper with the maker's name printed on, like in the photo.

-I understand that the snuff was transferred at home into a dedicated relatively air-tight snuff box, so as to keep its aroma.
+I understand that bought snuff was transferred at home into a dedicated relatively air-tight snuff box, so as to keep its aroma.
 Snuff boxes could be quite elegant and the design and quality of their materials was an accessory that said something about their owners, as did cigarette cases for cigarette smokers.
 They were often sold as snuff boxes or pill boxes.